maxckelly/webIntroduction/README.md

 2000: Dotcom bubble bursts - WORK IN PROGRESS

-By the 2000s the internet was exploding wih internet businesses starting up in every industry and the ability to raise capital was as easy as it gets.
+By the 2000s the internet was exploding with internet businesses starting up in every industry and the ability to raise capital was as easy as it gets.
 Unfortunately though this lead to one of the biggest crashes to date and still shapes our lives now.
 The dot-com bubble was between 1995 - 2000 however the effects of it all came crashing down in 2000 when a huge amount of .com companies filed for bankruptcy.
 This was all caused by the large amounts of money being pumped into dot.com startups while ignoring the basic metrics when investing.
 You can see this through the way companies were cashing out for twice the amount they sold at during 1997 and 1998.

 Once the bubble did finally pop it had a disastrous effect across the United States of America with Silicon Valley alone losing 200,000 jobs.
 While the event and after effect of the dot com bubble was horrendous the reason the internet is where it is today is because of that.
 All of the money poured into the tech startups built out the infrastructure and economic foundation to allow the internet to mature in a tangible way.

 Five key events: